thomas-nolan/Engineering-1.github.io/README.md

 Locked doors, enemy dean and a hidden event which you may trigger

 ### Rewards
-Bonus points for completing the game quickly and a speed boosting potion
+Bonus points for completing the game quickly

 ### Hidden Events
 A tripwire feature which will lock one of the doors in the maze, triggered by the play